MartijnSchenkel/Environmental_GSD_evolution/source_code/README.txt

-/figure_5B
+/figure_2B

+  Contains source code of the model as used to generate the data in Figure 2B which is based on a single simulation.
+For details see documentation on /model below and comments in source code.

+/figure_5

-  Contains source code of the model as used to generate the data in Figure 5B which is based on a single simulation.
+  Contains source code of the model as used to generate the data in Figure 5 which is based on a single simulation.
 For details see documentation on /model below and comments in source code.